OpenVPN/puppet-openvpnas/README.md

     $ puppet resource openvpnas_userprop

+## openvpnas_user

+This resource allows to perform user management in Access Serve:

+    openvpnas_user { 'test':
+      ensure => present
+    }

+Allowed state of user: "present" and "absent"

+To convert current Access Server user configuration into Puppet code use

+    $ puppet resource openvpnas_user

+You may exclude "provider => 'sacli'," when using "openvpnas_user" resource in Puppet manifest.
+To manage userprops for users created via resource "openvpnas_user" use resource "openvpnas_userprop"

 ## Defining settings in Hiera for automatic lookup of class parameters

 It is also possible to define all settings in Hiera and just `include openvpnas`